lbryio/lbry.com/content/faq/creator-tax-obligations.md

 order: 10
 ---

-**Important note:** LBRY Inc is providing these guidelines as a service to creators who may earn enough LBC to have to report it for tax purposes.
+**Important note:** LBRY Inc is providing these guidelines as a service to creators in computing their taxes.
 These are just general guidelines for users in the USA as understood by LBRY.
 Creators are encouraged to seek tax guidance from a licensed CPA.
-In the US, IRS reporting is only necessary if you earned more than $600 USD/yr, so it would not apply to majority of regular users or smaller creators.

 ## Income and gains taxes
 **Two different US taxes can apply on earned cryptocurrency: income tax and capital gains tax.**